 Diversity training arose out of a misguided response to the assassinations of MLK and RFK, the urban riots, the paralyzing fear many White folks had about the Black Panthers, and the totally illogical view that by focusing on what makes “others” different from ourselves, we will become more accepting of those others.
 By 1970, in my little world at least, there was little that remained of the good intentions and the progress made in race relations in the early Sixties.

 Instead of a land of love and acceptance, America remains a nation characterized by tribal intolerance and hatred, a primate characteristic imprinted in our DNA that generates behaviors against which all of the great prophets have warned as they provided humankind with the wisdom—if only it were to be followed—that would allow us to emerge from the World of Fang and Claw in which we seem to be mired.

 Prior to 2016, I still held on to the aspirations I heard Martin Luther King, Jr. profess fifty-three years before as I stood in awe in front of him and the Lincoln Memorial.
-The past few years have left me feeling that, despite the gains that may have been made over the decades, the essence of his dream has been shattered, and I am profoundly saddened and concerned that the marching orders he declared on that day may have been deleted for all time from our national consciousness while we Boomers have been on watch; however, as I repost this (in 2021) I am heartened by the actions of diverse multitudes around the world that seem to be aligning with MLK Jr’s clarion call that was announced to the world 57 years ago:
+The past few years have left me feeling that, despite the important gains that may have been made over the decades, the essence of his dream has been shattered, and I am profoundly saddened and concerned that the marching orders he declared on that day may have been deleted for all time from our national consciousness while we Boomers have been on watch; however, as I repost this (in 2021) I am heartened by the actions of diverse multitudes around the world that seem to be aligning with MLK Jr’s clarion call that was announced to the world 57 years ago:

 Now is the time to rise from the dark and desolate valley of segregation to the sunlit path of racial justice.
 Now is the time to lift our nation from the quicksands of racial injustice to the solid rock of brotherhood.